afrenkai/genbenchver/README.md

 # genbenchver
 Generative Table Versioning Benchmarks

-This repository is the code and created benchmarks corresponding to the working paper, "A Generative Benchmark Creation Framework for Detecting Common Data Table Versions."
+This repository is the code and created benchmarks corresponding to the following publication:

+Daniel C. Fox, Aamod Khatiwada, Roee Shraga, "A Generative AI Benchmark Creation Framework for Detecting Common Data Table Versions."
+Proceedings of the 33rd ACM International Conference on Information and Knowledge Management (CIKM), October 2024.

 Files: